tarantool/doc/doc/1.10/book/box/box_session.rst

     such messages.

     :param string-or-number message: what to send
-    :param int sync: for an optional argument to indicate what the session is, as taken from an earlier call to :ref:`box_session:sync() <box_session-sync>`.
+    :param int sync: an optional argument to indicate what the session is, as taken from an earlier call to :ref:`box_session:sync() <box_session-sync>`.
                      If it is omitted, the default is the current ``box.session.sync()`` value.
-    :rtype: {nil, error} or true.
+    :rtype: {nil, error} or true:

-    If the result is an error, then the first part of the return is ``nil`` and the second part is the error object.
-If the result is not an error, then the return is the boolean value ``true``.
+            * If the result is an error, then the first part of the return is ``nil`` and the second part is the error object.
-    When the return is ``true``, the message has gone to the network buffer as a :ref:`packet <box_protocol-iproto_protocol>`
+            * If the result is not an error, then the return is the boolean value ``true``.
-    with the code IPROTO_CHUNK (0x80).
+            * When the return is ``true``, the message has gone to the network buffer as a :ref:`packet <box_protocol-iproto_protocol>` with the code IPROTO_CHUNK (0x80).

     The server's sole job is to call ``box.session.push()``, there is no automatic mechanism for showing that the message was received.

     The client's job is to check for such messages after it sends something to the server.
 The major client methods -- :ref:`conn:call <net_box-call>`, :ref:`conn:eval <net_box-eval>`,